wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td markdown="span">`imageLinks`</td>
-<td markdown="span">Iterator for URLs to [chart images](alerts.html#chart-images-in-alert-notifications).
-Currently returns only a single URL to the chart image showing the alert's display expression at the time the alert fired or was updated.</td>
+<td markdown="span">Iterator returning URLs to [chart images](alerts.html#chart-images-in-alert-notifications).
+Currently returns 1 URL to the chart image that shows the alert's display expression at the time the alert fired or was updated.</td>
 </tr>
 <tr>
 <td markdown="span">`name`</td>